ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 ## Bitmap fonts

 For now, let's skip ahead and over all of the early history of digital typography and go straight to the era of video games and home computers.
-These systems tended to use bitmap fonts at a fixed resolution due to hardware limitations.
+These systems tended to use bitmap fonts at a fixed low resolution due to hardware limitations.

 <img src="{static}/images/bmpfonts.png" alt="sample of bitmap fonts" style="max-width: 300px" class="nopad">

 <small>Commodore 64, IBM VGA, and Pokémon Generation II fonts</small>

 Many of these systems had hardwired logic for rendering "characters" or "tiles".
 In some cases, the shape of these characters was fixed into a <abbr title="Read Only Memory">ROM</abbr>, and in other cases they were reconfigurable.
 However, these systems would in all cases render text as fundamentally composed of fixed-sized rectangles.
 It wasn't easy (or sometimes even possible) to render text at different sizes.
-Essentially, these systems only supported one single font.
+Essentially, many of these systems only supported one single font.

 The typefaces and fonts on some of these systems might've been designed by a "real designer" trying to optimize for readability, but it is just as possible that fonts on these systems were designed by a harried game programmer or electrical engineer.